Atriumboks smal

 The deadline for adjusting the loan (bigger or smaller) is the 15th of every month.

-If you have used up all your SU and you are finishing your programme within a 12 month period (in some cases 24), you can apply for an end-loan.
-You need to be study active and have used up all the SU you are entitled to for your specific programme.
+If you have used up all your SU and you are finishing your programme within 12 months (in some cases 24), you can apply for an end-loan.
+You need to be study active and have used up all the SU you are entitled to for your specific study programme.

 Whether you can receive an end-loan for a 12 month or a 24 month period, depends on whether you have received SU for the prescribed duration of the education + 12 months or if you have only received SU for the prescribed duration.

-If you have received 4 months of SU end-loan finishing your BSc degree, as a maximum you can apply for 8 months when finishing your MSc degree.
+If you have received 4 months of SU end-loan finishing your BSc degree, you can only have 8 months of end-loan left when finishing your MSc degree.

 You can receive the end-loan starting from the month when you apply for it.
-If you have been awarded the SU end-loan, you will receive a loan plan you need to approve in MinSU.
-Your end-loan cannot be transferred before you approve the loan plan and accept the terms for the loan.
+If you have been awarded the SU end-loan, you will receive a loan plan.
+Your end-loan cannot be transferred until you have approved the loan plan and accept the terms for the loan.

 If you want to cancel your SU for a month or more, you need to do it before the 15th of the month before you wish to have it cancelled.
 If you do not want SU for all of October, you need to cancel it no later than September 15.